Dynamical properties of quantum many-body systems with long range interactions

 {\it{Acknowledgment.-}} We thank Zheng Yan, Tianyu Wu, Ting-Tung Wang, Yuan Da Liao, Qi Yang, Meng Cheng and Fakher Assaad for valuable discussions on related topics.
-We acknowledge the support from the Research Grants Council of Hong Kong SAR of China (Grant Nos.~17303019, 17301420, 17301721, AoE/P-701/20, 17309822 and A-HKU703/22), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01), and the Seed Funding ``Quantum-Inspired explainable-AI'' at the HKU-TCL Joint Research Centre for Artificial Intelligence.
+We acknowledge the support from the Research Grants Council of Hong Kong SAR of China (Project Nos.
+17301420, 17301721, AoE/P-701/20, 17309822, HKU C7037-22G), the ANR/RGC Joint Research Scheme sponsored by Research Grants Council of Hong Kong SAR of China and French National Research Agency(Project No. A\_HKU703/22), the K. C. Wong Education Foundation (Grant No.~GJTD-2020-01) and the Seed Funding “Quantum-Inspired explainable-AI” at the HKU-TCL Joint Research Centre for Artificial Intelligence.
 We thank the HPC2021 system under the Information Technology Services and the Blackbody HPC system at the Department of Physics, the University of Hong Kong for their technical support and generous allocation of CPU time.
-The authors also acknowledge Beijng PARATERA Tech Co.,Ltd. for providing HPC resources that have contributed to the research results reported within this paper.
+The authors also acknowledge the National Supercomputer Centers in Guangzhou, the Beijng PARATERA Tech CO.,Ltd.(\url{https://www.paratera.com/}) for providing HPC resources that have contributed to the research results reported within this paper.